-Elayne Jones, 92, the first Black percussionist to hold a principal position in a major symphony orchestra, is alive and well and living in California.
-She was a member of Local 802 for almost 70 years and her story remains inspiring to a new generation of musicians.
+Elayne Jones, 92, the first Black percussionist to hold a principal position in a major symphony orchestra, was a member of Local 802 for almost 70 years and her story remains inspiring to a new generation of musicians.
 Last year, Jones published her autobiography “Little Lady With a Big Drum.”
 The book moved Allegro contributor Barbara Steinberg to write this tribute to Elayne Jones.

 Elayne Jones remembers that her mother had an ambition of becoming a concert pianist.
 That turned to lead, when she found could only work as a maid.
 “The only thing people of African origin were fit to do was wait,” Elayne said.
 “We came as slaves.
 White people considered us strange creatures, second to the animals, and they feared us.
 No white person could ever imagine that we’d be sitting next to them in an orchestra.”